José María Álvarez-Pallete: Professional career

 Since March 2019 he is member of the Advisory Council of SEAT, S.A.

 In January 2022, he was appointed president of the GSM Association (GSMA) succeeding the president of Orange, Stéphane Richard.

 In February 2022, José María Álvarez-Pallete assumes the presidency of Fundación Telefónica, replacing César Alierta.

+In November 2022, he was re-elected as President of the GSMA and will hold the position until the end of 2024.

+In June 2023, Álvarez Pallete takes over as chairman of the board of Virgin Media O2, Telefónica's British subsidiary.
+He succeeds Liberty Global CEO Mike Fries, who has held the seat for the company's first two years.

+In 2025 a new shareholder structure named Marc Murtra executive chairman of Telefónica.